gauthamvasan/blog/_posts/Random/2019-01-01-happy-new-year.md

 * Vishaal and Ramkumar - Some of my oldest friends from high school.
 Super smart, fun guys to hangout with!
 They're both living in Pittsburgh (roommates) and pursuing a PhD.
 I had a blast hanging out with them in Sept this year!
 * Sharath Anna - A cousin who's life experiences would blow your mind!
 Never got a chance to spend time with him until this year.
 Great guy who I'd love to josh around with more often.
 * Rajan uncle - My Dad's closest friend.
 Another guy who's life experiences, tastes and ideas impressed the hell out of me.
 Kind, funny and unassuming :) The trip to Vellore to meet him would always be close to my heart :)
-* Honorable mentions - Navaneeth, Sanket, Megha, Jeremy, Simge, Dieta, Bala, Lalith and Siddharth Balan for being in my life.
+* Honorable mentions - Navaneeth, Sanket, Megha, Jeremy, Simge, Dieta, Bala, Chris Glover, Lalith and Siddharth Balan for being in my life.
 Yoga classes with Alejandra.
 Colin (intern at Kindred) for exhibiting true emotional strength.
+Also the family run Dumpling House in East Chinatown!
 * Paati, Senthil, Nathan and Rajesh Chithappa, Anitha Chithi, Sriram, Karthik and Varshini - For their genuine love and concern for me :)
 * Srinath - My brother who puts up with all the weird shit I say.
 He's currently studying in Sweden.
 I'm sure he's going to do great things in life :)
 * Amma and Appa - Eternally indebted to their unconditional love.
 I do debate with them a lot just for the sake of it :P They really did let me live life on my own terms.